 Step 8: Avoid Clichés

 Never use vague, meaningless, and overly used words and phrases.
 The best example of an overly used and meaningless sentence is, “Since my childhood, I wanted to become a doctor or an engineer or a Ph.D.”
-Moreover, even avoid reading such example SOPs as soon as you encounter such words, you need to be unique you need to be a blossoming flower in an arid land, you need to be a glimmer of hope in the receding skies.
+Moreover, even avoid reading such example SOPs as soon as you encounter such words; you need to be unique, you need to be a blossoming flower in an arid land, and you need to be a glimmer of hope in the receding skies.

-Some students can write good English but the majority needs more support and iterations.
+Some students can write good English, but most need more support and iterations.
 So make sure you follow this process continues till it becomes perfect.
-You need to find at least 4-5 experts, who can proofread your Personal Statements.
+You must find at least 4-5 experts to proofread your Personal Statements.

-Write → review yourself…modify → review yourself → follow this process few times
+Write → review yourself…modify → review yourself → follow this process a few times.

 → Till it’s a PERFECT SOP

-Follow the same process for at least 4-5 times or as long as it takes to make it a perfect statement.
+Follow the same process at least 4-5 times or as long as it takes to make a perfect statement.

 - Repeating what is written in the application form.
-Your essay is your opportunity to tell the admission officers something that you could not include into your application form or delve more into something you wrote there.
+Your essay allows you to tell the admission officers something you could not include in your application form or delve more into something you wrote there.
 There is no point in simply retelling your application or CV.

-- Not writing to the specific university.
+- Not writing to the specific University.
 Apart from telling about yourself, your personal statements should also demonstrate how you would fit in that University.
-Explain one or two things about the university that make it the best choice for you.
-Make sure that you are not writing only the general things that can be true for any university.
+Explain one or two things about the University that make it the best choice.
+Ensure you are not writing only the general things that can be true for any university.

 - Having a boring introduction.
 It is not a good idea to start your essay by repeating the question asked or by introducing yourself.
 Think about something to grab the attention of the admission committee.
-For example, you can start from conveying something that you really believe in or describing a situation that influenced your way of thinking.
+For example, you can start by conveying something you really believe in or describing a situation that influenced your thinking.

 - Trying to make too many points.
-It is better to focus on a single well-thought-out point than briefly mentioning many different ones.
+Focusing on a single well-thought-out point is better than briefly mentioning many different ones.
 Think about supporting your points with various examples.

 - Not sharing something about yourself.
-When writing you should always ask yourself if your essay reveals something about your character.
+When writing, you should ask yourself if your essay reveals something about your character.
 Your essay should be unique and personal.

 - Forgetting to proofread.
-Not only proofreading helps to avoid spelling, grammatical or punctuation errors, but also gives you an opportunity to check if your essay does not accidentally contain the name of another university you are applying to.
+Not only proofreading helps to avoid spelling, grammatical, or punctuation errors, but it also allows you to check if your essay does not accidentally contain the name of another university to which you are applying.

 - Forcing humor.
 Do not try to sound witty or funny if you are not.
-In anycaseif you include a joke into your essay, be sure to ask an adult or two to read it to see if they agree with you that it is funny and fits into the situation well.
+If you include a joke in your essay, be sure to ask an adult or two to read it to see if they agree with you that it is funny and fits into the situation well.

 - Trying to be someone else.
-Don’t try to seem like a perfect student who is committed to every subject area, has numerous talents, plays multiple sports and enjoys volunteering and extra-curricular activities if it is not who you are.
+Don’t try to seem like a perfect student committed to every subject area, has numerous talents, plays multiple sports, and enjoys volunteering and extra-curricular activities if it is not who you are.
 Just be yourself and express your genuine thoughts and feeling.

 - Not answering the question.
 Each application form includes brief instructions on the points you are asked to cover in your essay.
 Make sure that your essay addresses those particular points.

 - Writing your personal statement (essay) at the last moment.
-It is not wise to hurry up and writing your essay the night before it is due.
-Start writing well in advance, take some time to think about it and return to it later to polish.
+It is not wise to hurry up and write your essay the night before it is due.
+Start writing well in advance, take some time to think about it, and return to it later to polish it.